Frank Gleich

-In a two-season career, Gleich was a .133 hitter (6-for-45) with six runs and four RBI in 29 games.
+In a two-season career, Gleich was a .133 hitter (6-for-45) with six runs and five RBI in 29 games.
 He did not have any extra-base hits.
 He made 19 outfield appearances at left field (12), center (5) and right (2), committing four errors in 23 chances for a collective .826 fielding percentage.

 Gleich later played in the Pacific Coast League.
 Following his baseball career, he worked as a police lieutenant for the Pennsylvania Railroad.
-He also served in the military during World War I. Gleich died in his homeland of Columbus, Ohio at age 55.
+He also served in the military during World War I. Gleich died at his home in Columbus, Ohio at age 55.